dotnet/docs/docs/standard/tour.md

 Generics allow the programmer to introduce a *type parameter* when designing their classes that allows the client code (the users of the type) to specify the exact type to use in place of the type parameter.

 Generics were added to help programmers implement generic data structures.
 Before their arrival in order for a type such as the `List` type to be generic, it would have to work with elements that were of type `object`.
-This had various performance and semantic problems, not to mention possible subtle runtime errors.
+This had various performance and semantic problems, along with possible subtle runtime errors.
 The most notorious of the latter is when a data structure contains, for instance, both integers and strings, and an `InvalidCastException` is thrown on working with the list's members.

 The following sample shows a basic program running using an instance of <xref:System.Collections.Generic.List%601> types: